King's College London: Strand Campus

 The Strand Campus is the original campus of King's.
 The campus is based around the Grade I listed original King's Building constructed for the college in 1831, designed by Sir Robert Smirke, adjacent to Somerset House and sharing its frontage along the River Thames, including the King's College London Chapel, redesigned in 1864 by Sir George Gilbert Scott.
 The campus also includes buildings along the adjacent Surrey Street, the Strand Building and the east wing of Somerset House.
-Beyond this contiguous complex of buildings, the campus also includes Bush House on the opposite side of the Strand, the Maughan Library and etc.venues on Chancery Lane.
+Beyond this contiguous complex of buildings, the campus also includes Bush House on the opposite side of the Strand and the Maughan Library on Chancery Lane.
 The nearby Virginia Woolf Building was also part of the Strand Campus area until the lease expired in autumn 2025.